 Before addressing the application of sections 2340-2340A to the specific techniques in question, we note certain overall features of the CIA's approach that are significant to our conclusions.
 Interrogators are trained and certified in a course that you have informed us currently lasts approximately four weeks.
 Interrogators (and other personnel deployed as part of this program) are required to review and acknowledge the applicable interrogation guidelines.
-See Confinement Guidelines at 2; Interrogation Guidelines at 2 ("The Director, DCI Counterterrorist Center shall ensure that all personnel directly engaged in the interrogation of persons detained pursuant to the authorities set forth in have been appropriately screened (from the medical, psychological and security standpoints), have reviewed these Guidelines, have received appropriate training in their implementation, and have completed the attached Acknowledgement.").
+See Confinement Guidelines at 2; Interrogation Guidelines at 2 ("The Director, DCI Counterterrorist Center shall ensure that all personnel directly engaged in the interrogation of persons detained pursuant to the authorities set forth in the MoN [Memorandum of Notification] have been appropriately screened (from the medical, psychological and security standpoints), have reviewed these Guidelines, have received appropriate training in their implementation, and have completed the attached Acknowledgement.").
 We assume that all interrogators are adequately trained, that they understand the design and purpose of the interrogation techniques, and that they will apply the techniques in accordance with their authorized and intended use.

-In addition, the involvement of medical and psychological personnel in the adaptation and application of the established SERE techniques is particularly noteworthy for purposes of our analysis.33 Medical personnel have been involved in imposing limitations on-and requiring changes to-certain procedures, particularly the use of the waterboard.34 We have had extensive who has had experience with all of the techniques discussed herein, has advised that the use of these procedures has not resulted in any reported instances of prolonged mental harm and very few instances of immediate and temporary adverse psychological responses to the training.
-Of 26,329 students in Air Force SERE training from 1992 through 2001, only 0.14% were pulled from the program for psychological reasons (specifically, although 4.3% had some contact with psychology services, only 3% of those individuals with such contact in fact withdrew from the program).
-We understand that the program is a processed confidence-based on debriefing of students and other information-that the training did not cause any long-term psychological harm and that if there are any long-term psychological effects of the training at all, they "are certainly minimal."
+In addition, the involvement of medical and psychological personnel in the adaptation and application of the established SERE techniques is particularly noteworthy for purposes of our analysis.33 Medical personnel have been involved in imposing limitations on-and requiring changes to-certain procedures, particularly the use of the waterboard.34 We have had extensive (b)(3) CIAAct

+33 As noted above, each of these techniques has been adapted (although in some cases with significant modifications) from SERE training.
+Through your consultation with various individuals responsible for such training, you have learned facts relating to experience with them, which you have reported to us.
+Again, fully recognizing the limitations of reliance on this experience, you have advised us that these techniques have been used as elements of a course of training without any reported incidents of prolonged mental harm or of any severe physical pain, injury, or suffering.
+With respect to the psychological impact, of the SERE school advised that during his three and a half years in that position, he trained 10,000 students, only two of whom dropped out following use of the techniques.
+Although on rare occasions students temporarily postponed the remainder of the training and received psychological counseling, we understand that those students were able to finish the program without any indication of subsequent mental health effects. who has had over ten years experience with SERE training, told you that he was not aware of any individuals who completed the)(3) CIAAct program suffering any adverse mental health effects (though he advised of one person who did not complete the) training who had an adverse mental health reaction that lasted two hours and spontaneously dissipated without b)(3) CIAAct requiring treatment and with no further symptoms reported).
+In addition, the who has had experience with all of the techniques discussed herein, has advised that the use of these procedures has not resulted in any reported instances of prolonged mental harm and very few instances of immediate and temporary adverse psychological responses to the training.
+Of 26,829 students in Air Force SERE training from 1992 through 2001, only 0.14% were pulled from the program for psychological reasons (specifically, although 4.3% had some contact with psychology services, only 3% of those individuals with such contact in fact withdrew from the program).
+We understand that expressed confidence-based on debriefing of students and other information-that the training did not cause any long-term psychological harm and that if there are any long-term psychological effects of the training at all, they "are certainly minimal." (b)(3) CIAAct